 - Pour the can of condensed cream of mushroom soup into the pan, stirring it into the onion mixture, then add the beef stock and stir in the Dijon mustard and Paprika too.
 Season to taste.

 - Bring the onion mixture to a simmer then add back the beef strips into the pan and simmer until the sauce has thickened, about 8 minutes.

 - Remove the pan from the heat and stir in the yogurt.

 - Serve in the centre of rice garnished with the chopped parsley.

-Traditionally Paprika is served with egg noodles.
+Traditionally Stroganoff is served with egg noodles.
 Here I've served it with wholegrain Basmati rice, but of course you could serve it the traditional way.

 I put my rice on to cook at the start of the recipe as it’s wholegrain and takes slightly longer than white rice.